sanassi/rash/README.md

 The project was really fun and I think I could have done better with more preparation (and time).
 It's also a nice project to showcase my skills in C, and how much stuff I learned since the beginning of ING1 (3rd year at EPITA).

+Note: this is an ongoing project (I work on it during my free time).

 ## Build
 Rash uses the Meson Build System to build and compile.
 After cloning the repo, go to the root of the repository, and type: